Human Augmentation. Definition, 4 examples & impact. What is human augmentation? What are examples and techniques of human augmentation?

 Do you want to know more about human augmentation?

-For example, this is a webinar I gave for the Brave New World Conference:
+This is a webinar I gave for the Brave New World Conference:

 Speaking at the Brave New World Conference